What should I know before I buy a house in Tuscany Italy?

 You will be given information concerning Italian legislation, which changes frequently, in order to proceed with the purchase in the smoothest way.

-2. You just found your dream home!
+2. You just found your dream home in Tuscany!
 How should you proceed?

 The next step is to sign a written irrevocable proposal to purchase a property.